Cash flows between Norway and abroad

 The statistics is register based.
 The respondents are obliged to transmit detailed information about their cross border bank transactions to the currency register.
 Statistics Norway receives extensions from the register about thirty days after the expiration of the reference month.

 There are some minor checks for consistence in the currency register.
-The data are merged with Statistics Norway's business register for identification and implementation of industrial code.
-No further revision.
+The data are merged with Statistics Norway's business register for identification and implementation of industrial code, but otherwise we do not edit the data.
+Editing is defined here as checking, examining and amending data.

 Level numbers estimated by summing up.
 The figures are dispersed on respectively private individuals and non financial enterprises, and also on continents.
 The figure for Europe are further spread on the North, EU except Nordic countries, and the rest of Europe.